logyball/rusty-mancala/mancala_rfc.md

 This command is passed from client to server to retrieve a list of active users by their nickname.
 A user is considered active if they are currently connected to the server.
 They can be in game or out of game.
-This list is useful for clients who would like to change their nicknames.
+This list is useful for clients who would like to change their nicknames and wish to avoid collisions.

 #### MakeNewGame